ReggieS22/configure-ad/README.md

 <p>
-  Step 3.
-Log into DC-1 and go turn off these firewall settings.
+<strong>Step 4.
+Log into DC-1 and go turn off these firewall settings.</strong>
 </p>
 - Go to the search bar at the bottom left and type in run.  >  Then type in wf.msc This will open Windows defender firewall.